opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 }
 ```

-Use the returned connector ID to register the SageMaker model:
+Use the returned connector ID to register the Amazon SageMaker model:

 ```json
 POST /_plugins/_ml/models/_register